C3 AI Documentation Home

 WindTurbine application

-The WindTurbine application consumes measurement data from the datalake application, so a dependency must be defined in the WindTurbine.c3pkg.json package as shown below in the <pkg>/config/Db.Domain.Config/ folder.
+The WindTurbine application consumes measurement data from the datalake application, so two things must be configured:

 See Package Management Overview documentation for more information about dependencies and the folder structure within a package.